valdikaldi/Webscraping_SE_properties_Hemnet/README.md

 ## <img src="markdown_icons/result.svg" alt="Info Icon" width="50" height="25"> Result :
 > [!TIP]
 > Although the filtering method works well in reducing the results to below 2,500 in most municipalities, it encountered some issues in the more populous municipalities, namely Stockholm and Gothenburg.
-One of the main issues with my approach is that I initialize the search.
+One of the main issues with my approach is that I initialize the search at municipality level.
 >
 > Unfortunately, that was the smallest administrative boundary in Sweden that I was able to find.
 However, utilizing street names in combination with municipality names will definitely allow you to extract more data
 > (if you are in the mood for that, it will take some time...)